Chapter 7 – Intent as Code (Mission Objects)

 Actionable: What you can do this week

 Define a Simple Mission Object: Pick a straightforward, low-stakes task in your codebase (e.g., update a comment, add a line to a specific section of a non-critical file).
-Write a basic YAML file for this task, including
+Start from Appendix C’s minimal Mission template, then specialize the

-goal,scope(targeting a single file), and simpleconstraints(e.g.,must_contain_strings).Mock an AI Executor: Write a small script (Python, Bash, Node) that reads your Mission Object YAML.
+goal,scope, and any simpleconstraints.Mock an AI Executor: Write a small script (Python, Bash, Node) that reads your Mission Object YAML.
 For now, have it simply print the

 goalandscope.
 Then, manually make the requested change in the target file.Implement a Basic Quality Gate: Add a